Mixed group: ♀/♂, junior/senior (age 16+, as a rule), beginners/advanced students.

 Classes usually comprise open-handed and weapons techniques as well as basic work (fitness, safe falling exercises), and are taught in German/English language, as needed.

-Markus took up training with the then newly established Stuttgart group of Volker and Franziska Hochwald, later with Carsten Oetzel.
+Markus took up training with the then newly established Stuttgart group of Volker and Franziska Hochwald, later with Carsten Oetzel (5th Dan Dento Iwama Ryu).
 Right from the start, he was fascinated by the intensity of the physically and mentally demanding training, as well as the coherent combination of open-handed and weapons techniques in traditional Iwama style.

-His frequent seminar participation, at home and abroad, include training with high quality teachers like Saito Morihiro, Saito Hitohira, Saito Yasuhiro, Alessandro Tittarelli and Patricia Hendricks.
-He was also a live-in student (uchideshi) of Saito Hitohira at the founder’s dōjō at Iwama, Japan in 2003 and two months in 2014 he trained with Hoa Newens at the Aikido Institute Davis, California.
+His frequent seminar participations, at home and abroad, include training with grandmasters Saito Morihiro, Saito Hitohira, Saito Yasuhiro, Alessandro Tittarelli and Patricia Hendricks, et al. He was also a live-in student (uchideshi) of Saito Hitohira Kaichō at the founder’s dōjō at Iwama, Japan in 2003 and in 2014 he trained with Hoa Newens at the Aikido Institute Davis, California.

 In 2015, he established the Aiki Shuren Dōjō in Tulln, at the Danube river, close to Vienna, the first Dento Iwama Ryu/ISSASK group in Austria.
 In his training, he attaches great importance to an atmosphere of focus and concentration while combining traditional training with modern fitness elements.